print

 Policy

-As a part of the total nutrition education plan, teachers will ensure that children are introduced to a variety of nutritious foods through the use of classroom cooking projects.
-Cooking projects should be part of the Creative Curriculum.
+As a part of the total nutrition education plan, teachers will ensure that children are introduced to a variety of nutritious foods through classroom cooking projects.

 Procedure

-1. Staff will receive appropriate cooking project recipes from the Cooking Project Calendar.
+1. Staff will receive appropriate cooking project recipes from the Cooking Project Calendar located in the Teacher toolkit.
+Recipes for each individual project are emailed with the monthly menu and located in a shared folder.

-1. Cooking projects will reflect the Head Start and U.S.D.A. nutrition guidelines to ensure that children are taught healthy food habits and is based on best nutrition practices.
+2. Cooking projects will reflect the Head Start and U.S.D.A. nutrition guidelines to ensure that children are taught healthy food habits.

 1. Increase the variety of fruits and vegetables